Wealth Tax (OZ) (2018 Campaign)

-Tax on Wealth and Large Fortunes (AFHZ) (2017 Campaign)
+Replacing Tax on Wealth and Large Fortunes (AFHZ) after the 2017 campaign

 Type of Tax